 Name for a wine, its alcoholic fermentation not yet finished and not yet from the yeasts is separated (not yet clarified).
 In common usage, wines of the current vintage or wines intended for rapid use are also named in this way.
 Other names with partly similar meanings are Winery.
 Junker and Primus (Austria), Joven (Spain), Nouveau (France) and Novello (Italy).
 Young wines have a special quality, they can differ considerably from wines that have been aged for a long time colour and taste differ.
 You simply cannot add any flavors ( flavorings ) that are only slowly developing at the bottle aging respectively. aging develop.

-The trend is for young wines with a pleasure within the first one to two years.
+The trend is towards young wines with enjoyment within the first one to two years.
 This is especially true for white wines.
-The majority of (especially younger) consumers are demanding and producers are taking on the winemaking of course, consideration.
-This development began in the mid-1980s.
+The majority of (especially younger) consumers crave it and the producers take part in it winemaking of course consideration.
+This development started in the mid-1980s.
 However, there are country-specific customs.
-In France, for example, there are mainly in the Burgundy and Bordeaux a centuries-long tradition of mature plants.
-Austria and partly also Germany are however "Junweintrinker countries".
-Especially Austria has always been a "heuriger drinking country” ( Winery = current vintage) and a " Older "Is more appreciated by a minority.
+In France, for example, there is mainly Burgundy and Bordeaux a centuries-old tradition of mature plants.
+Austria and partly also Germany are “Junwein drinker countries”.
+Austria in particular has always been a “Heuriger drinking country” ( Winery = current wine vintage) and a " Age “Is only valued by a minority.